burcukolcak/burcukolcak.github.io/_pages/research.md

 Michael  R. Kenwick,  Burcu  Kolcak,  and  Sumin  Lee.
 “The  Civil – Military Divide in Congressional Speech:  Evidence From The U.S. Congress During the Wars in Iraq and Afghanistan”. (under review)

 Robert  R. Kaufman, R.  Daniel  Kelemen,  and  Burcu  Kolcak.
-“Federalism and Democratic Backsliding in Comparative Perspective”. (draft available upon request)
+“Federalism and Democratic Backsliding in Comparative Perspective: Evidence from the U.S., Brazil, India, and Venezuela”. (draft available upon request)

 Burcu Kolcak.
 “The Dynamics of Support and Opposition to the Black Lives Matter Movement:  A View from Twitter”. (draft available upon request)